 From May 6 through 12, Chamberlain celebrates National Nurses Week, Chamberlain celebrates nursing and unites its students, faculty and staff through events such as Nurse’s Day at the Ballpark.
 Chamberlain honors nurses and raises awareness for healthcare causes, the national need for nurses and the need to improve the quality of healthcare.

-Venturing beyond the classroom and local community, Chamberlain students can participate in a unique opportunity through our International Nursing Service Projects.
+Venturing beyond the classroom and local community, Chamberlain students can participate in a unique opportunity through our Global Health Education Program.
 Past projects have taken Chamberlain students to Kenya, Bolivia and Brazil.
 Through this immersion experience, students gain a deeper understanding of cultural and economic differences.
 The two- to three-week service project can be done in place of the school’s required multiculturalism and community health courses.
 Varying by school, students have 2-3 opportunities per year to participate in this special experience.